iTitus/dds/README.md

 Read `dds` images (DirectDrawSurface), an image format made by Microsoft for DirectX.

+Currently targeting Java 21+ and JavaFX 21+.

+## Supported formats

+- All UINT/UNORM/SRGB RGB(A) formats
+- Block compressed formats
+  - BC1/DXT1
+  - BC2/DXT2/DXT3
+  - BC3/DXT4/DXT5
+  - BC7

-Targets:
+## Targets:

 - `DdsFile` (`dds` module, basic routines to load a dds file into memory)
 - Java `BufferedImage` (`ddsiio` module, this is the one you want)
 - JavaFX `Image` (`ddsfx` module, obsolete starting with JavaFX 24)

-Currently targeting Java 21+ and JavaFX 21+.

 ## dds